embly/embly/compilers/nix/readme.md

 ## build implementation notes

-use a nix shell, which will then need to reference build files probably just write them to the embly homedir then run nix-shell from the homedir, which then runs a command in the tmp files will need to pass an arg to the nix-shell script to point to target dir and cargo dir
+use a nix shell --pure, which will then need to reference build files probably just write them to the embly homedir then run nix-shell from the homedir, which then runs a command in the tmp files will need to pass an arg to the nix-shell script to point to target dir and cargo dir